francesschisom/my_portfolio_website/README.md

 **Technologies Used**
 This Portfolio Website was developed using the following technologies:

--**HTML:** Used for structuring the content of the web pages.
+***HTML:** Used for structuring the content of the web pages.

--**CSS:** Used for styling and customizing the appearance of the website.
+***CSS:** Used for styling and customizing the appearance of the website.

--**Bootstrap:** Utilized for responsive design and pre-built components.
+***Bootstrap:** Utilized for responsive design and pre-built components.

--**jQuery:** Implemented for interactive elements and smooth scrolling.
+***jQuery:** Implemented for interactive elements and smooth scrolling.

 **Deployment**

 The project was deployed using [Netlify](https://www.netlify.com).
 Netlify provides a seamless and convenient way to deploy static websites and ensures fast and reliable hosting for My Portfolio Website.

-You can access the deployed website by visiting A M Idris Portfolio.
+You can access the deployed website by visiting ......

 **Author**

 This Portfolio Website was built by [Onwuzulike Francess Chisom](https://github.com/francesschisom).
 As the developer of this project, I incorporated my requirements, design aesthetics, and functionality into the final website.